Yes, you should think hard about what to do with this extra money.

 But before you start racking up credit card debt, you need to stop and think about it.
 Too many people enter the rat race by increasing their spending as their finances improve.
 This is why so many Americans are in debt.

 Spending your working life like this is why so many retirees fear running out of money during their old age.
-This guide is going to help you manage your finances when you get a raise.
+Click or swipe through for tips to manage your finances when you get a raise.

 Once you’re finished cheering and whooping about how much money you have, check to see how much you’re really getting.
 You might be surprised at how small that raise really is.
 Your finances won’t look as good if Uncle Sam is taking a huge tax cut from your new salary.